bryanfraschetti/Sequence/README.md

 ## ⚙️ Production Steps

 First build the client locally.
 It will be copied to the container and only the final build product is needed.
 Building locally helps minimize the Docker build and runtime.
-Thesesteps are automated in build.sh
+These steps are automated in build.sh

 ### 🧰 Building Client